A Article

 Text-based queries

 Who would have thought that by simply setting a standard pattern to log your time would suffice to get metrics about your productivity?
-That's what the Knowledge Base plugins brought to the table.
+That's what Knowledge Base plugins brought to the table.

 Interoperability at the core of Knowledge Base Management